How to Get a Strong VA Nexus Letter

 When You May NOT Need One

-- Presumptive conditions: If your condition is presumptive (e.g., PACT Act conditions, Agent Orange, Gulf War illnesses), you may not need a nexus — the law presumes the connection.
+- Presumptive conditions: If your condition is presumptive (e.g., PACT Act conditions, Agent Orange, Gulf War illnesses), you may not need a nexus.
+The law presumes the connection.

 - Clear in-service diagnosis with continuity: If you were diagnosed in service and have continuous treatment records, the nexus may be self-evident.